fwupd/fwupd/plugins/logitech-hidpp/README.md

 (fu-logitech-hidpp-radio.c), which simply defers to the parent device for most operations.

-### Plugin-specific flags
+### Quirk Use

 Even though the same code handles multiple different devices, there are some inherent differences in them that makes it necessary to handle some exceptional behaviors sometimes.

-In order to do that there are a few specific flags that can be used to tweak the plugin code for certain device types:
+This plugin uses the following plugin-specific quirks:

+### `Flags=rebind-attach`

-* rebind-attach: some devices will have their device file unbound and re-bound after reset, so the device object can't be simply re-probed using the same file descriptor.
+Some devices will have their device file unbound and re-bound after reset, so the device object can't be simply re-probed using the same file descriptor.

+Since: 1.7.0

+### `Flags=force-receiver-id`

-* force-receiver-id: this flag is used to differentiate the receiver device in FuLogitechHidppDevice, since the receiver has a specific HID++ ID.
+Used to differentiate the receiver device in FuLogitechHidppDevice, since the receiver has a specific HID++ ID.

+Since: 1.7.0

+### `Flags=ble`

-* ble: used to differentiate devices in BLE mode.
+Differentiate devices in BLE mode.
 They require all the reports to be _long_.

+Since: 1.7.0

+### `Flags=is-signed`

+Device requires signed firmware.

+Since: 1.7.0

+### `Flags=no-request-required`

+No user-action is required for detach and attach.

+Since: 1.7.0

+### `Flags=add-radio`

+The device should add a softdevice (index 0x5), typically a radio.

+Since: 1.7.0

 ## External Interface Access